1995vspark/FelabelaTest/README.md

 **Application Under Test:**

-We will test performance of Linio.cl website.
+We will test performance of Sodimac website.

 **Performance Test scenarios:**

 Scenario 1:
-1. User will open Linio.cl and browse the page.
+1. User will open Sodimac and browse the page.
 2. User will select a random product and open the product's page

 Scenario 2:
-1. User will open Linio.cl and browse the page.
+1. User will open Sodimac and browse the page.
-2. User will click on search bar on Linio.cl homepage and search for random string.
+2. User will click on search bar on Sodimac homepage and search for random string.

 **Load Pattern:**